peterhajas/dotfiles/Readme.md

 [twitter](http://twitter.com/peterhajas)
 2. Clone this repository into your home directory
 2. `cd` into the `dotfiles` directory
+3. Run `sh update.sh`.
+You may need to `chmod a+x update.sh`
-3. Run `stow APPNAME` to install the configuration files for that app
+4. Run `stow APPNAME` to install the configuration files for that app

 Questions?
 Comments?
 I'm [@peterhajas](http://twitter.com/peterhajas).